wtsi-hgi/yascp/usage.md

 ## Some tricks to avoid rerunning the pipeline over and over if you already have some partial data
-To avoid rerunning time-consuming steps of the pipeline when you have partial results from those steps you can specify the next parameters in the input declaration config file:
+To avoid rerunning time-consuming steps of the pipeline when you have complete or partial results from those steps you can specify the next parameters in the input declaration config file:

 ###1. cellbender_location
 You can avoid running cellbender multiple times if you have complete or partial cellbender results.